andrefcodes/rustpix/README.md

 # rustpix

-This is a light and simple program that automatically optimize images for web.
+This is a light and simple program that automatically optimizes images for web.

 Basically: